YoniWitz/Twitter-Showcase/README.md

 I began participating in a 'Software Development Mastermind' mentorship program towards the end of 2019.
 The purpose of the program is to strengthen and expand my skills as a Full Stack developer.
 The completed work is showcased on my GitHub and portfolio/personal website.

-This Twitter Showcase app is the forth project of the series.
-Here I learned to use Node, Express and React to display tweets using RESTful APIs.
+This Twitter Showcase is a Full Stack app and the forth project of the series.
+Here I learned to deploy a full stack app to Heroku, use Node, Express and React to display tweets using RESTful APIs.

 My ultimate goal is to land a job that incorporates my skills and utilizes my abilities and outgoing personality.
 So if you enjoyed reviewing my code as much as I did writing it, please find me on one of the links provided below.